phuse-org/sendigR/README.md

-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE, ANY UPDATES TO THE SOFTWARE MADE BY CRAN, OR THE USE OR OTHER DEALINGS IN THE SOFTWARE OR ANY UPDATED VERSION.

+Nothing in these scripts is intended to guide the analytic process and any interpretations of data found as a result of using these scripts are solely the responsibility of the user of the scripts and not the developers.
+All users are responsible for ensuring their own compliance with applicable laws, regulations, and agency guidance.